-With social isolating in full effect as a way to flatten the curve, people are discovering ways to still take care of what needs to be done.
+When social distancing for the pandemic, people discovered ways to still take care of what needs to be done.
 From working remotely and online grocery orders to teleconferencing with family and friends, virtual experiences are proving to not only be easy and accommodating but essential.
 This has even extended to the doctor’s office thanks to telemedicine—which has actually been an option for employee benefits packages for quite a while now, but has only seen a huge spike in participation recently.

 What is telemedicine?